Nooksack Indian Tribe

 - In the 1960s, the Nooksack people began a major effort to gain federal recognition.

-- In 1970 the Nooksack Tribe was able to obtain an acre of land with 4 buildings but still lacked federal recognition.
+- In 1970, the Nooksack Tribe was able to obtain an acre of land with 4 buildings, but still lacked federal recognition.

-- It took a long time but finally in 1973 the Nooksack Tribe received full Federal tribal recognition from the United States government.
-With this recognition came several benefits including the rights to a reservation of their own.
+- It took a long time, but finally, in 1973, the Nooksack Tribe received full Federal tribal recognition from the United States government.
+With this recognition came several benefits, including the rights to a reservation of their own.

 - Their reservation is approximately 2,700 acres and has 547 residents (according to the 2000 U.S. census).